teralove/hurricane-cooldown/README.md

 ## Chat Commands
-* Typing "!hcd" will toggle the notifications on and off
+* !hcd - Toggles the notifications off/on.

 ## Known Bugs